Top Bad Bunny Playlist

 His musical style is mostly described as Latin trap because of his conversational tone, melody, and cadence.
-He is celebrated not just for his musical accomplishments, but for his gender fluidity as well.
-Since 2018, his YouTube views exceeded over 7 billion.
+He is celebrated not just for his musical accomplishments but for his gender fluidity as well.
+His YouTube views have exceeded 19 billion.

 Bad Bunny's Most Popular Songs

 - Soltera (Remix)

 "Callaíta," which Bad Bunny wrote with Marco Efraín Masis, was produced by Tainy and released May 31, 2019.
 It's in the trapeton genre.
 The video for the song was directed by Kacho Lopez Mari and produced by the Cormoran Filmes Zapatero.

 The song refers to a girl who is somewhat introverted and quiet, yet lives an alternate life where she does not care what people think of her—partying and enjoying adventures.
 The song has already topped numerous charts, including reaching number 1 in Spain and the Dominican Republic.
 It hit number 2 in Peru and Paraguay and also made number 2 on the US Hot Latin Songs (Billboard) list.

 Who is the model in "Callaíta"?

 Natalia L. García is the model in the Callaita video.
 Her Instagram is @natalializgr.
 Ironically, Natalia's dad was/is not a fan of Bad Bunny.